 - Precise dissection and suturing

 Recovery from incontinence after prostate surgery is unique to every patient, but rarely takes more than 3 months.
 Most men regain urinary control within 3 months.
-In fact, very few men experience long-term incontinence after prostate surgery with the da Vinci® robot.
+In fact, very few men experience long-term incontinence after prostate surgery.

 What You Need to Know about Radical Prostatectomy Incontinence